phw/picard-daily/README.md

 > *See [Running AppImages](https://docs.appimage.org/user-guide/run-appimages.html).
 > I recommend installing [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher)
 > to integrate AppImage easily into the desktop environment.*
+>
+> *You can store Picard's configuration next to the AppImage by creating a folder with the same name as the AppImage but with
+> `.config` appended.
+If you keep the default name create a folder `MusicBrainz-Picard-daily-x86_64.AppImage.config`.
+For more details
+> see [Using Portable Mode](https://docs.appimage.org/user-guide/portable-mode.html) in the AppImage user documentation.*

 ### Windows Portable
 📦 [MusicBrainz-Picard-daily.exe](https://github.com/phw/picard-daily/releases/download/continuous/MusicBrainz-Picard-daily.exe)